 If initial AST and ALT levels are high, regardless of the acetaminophen level, significant hepatotoxicity is assumed.

 The role of N-acetylcysteine in treatment of chronic acetaminophen toxicity or in the presence of established acute hepatotoxicity is unclear.
-Theoretically, the antidote may have some benefit if given > 24 h after an ingestion if residual (unmetabolized) acetaminophen is present.
+Theoretically, the antidote may have some benefit if given > 24 hours after an ingestion if residual (unmetabolized) acetaminophen is present.
 The following approach has not been proved effective but may be used:

 If hepatotoxicity is possible (if aspartate aminotransferase (AST) and alanine aminotransferase (ALT) levels are normal and acetaminophen level is initially elevated), N-acetylcysteine is given 140 mg/kg orally loading dose and 70 mg/kg orally every 4 hours for the first 24 hours.
-If repeat AST and ALT levels (after 24 h) are normal, N-acetylcysteine is stopped; if repeat levels are high, they are remeasured daily, and N-acetylcysteine is continued until levels are normal.
+If repeat AST and ALT levels (after 24 hours) are normal, N-acetylcysteine is stopped; if repeat levels are high, they are remeasured daily, and N-acetylcysteine is continued until levels are normal.

 If hepatotoxicity is likely (especially if initial AST and ALT levels are high), a full course of N-acetylcysteine is given (ie, loading dose as above, then 70 mg/kg every 4 hours for 17 doses).